revoltchat/revolt.chat/posts/100K-users.md

 If you're interested in the full story of our path to this point, then you should check out the [timeline on our wiki](https://wiki.rvlt.gg/index.php/Revolt_Timeline).

-## What's next?
-We've got a whole ton of improvements and changes in the pipeline that we're excited to bring to you.
-We've got new clients for the Web, Android, and iOS, we've got Webhooks, we've even got a new voice server.
-It might be a little while until we can get them to you, but you can check out what we're working on and what we've got planned on our [roadmap](https://trello.com/b/4e2O7tge/revolt-roadmap).

 Once again, thank you very much everyone for the continued support.
 We will see you again at 3 gazillion users.